-Multiple factors motivate no reperfusion in STEMIAugust 2nd, 2012 in Cardiology /
+Multiple factors motivate no reperfusion in STEMIAugust 2, 2012 in Medicine & Health / Cardiology

 (HealthDay) -- For patients presenting with ST-segment elevation myocardial infarction (STEMI), the decision for no reperfusion is usually multifactorial, with the most common factor being advanced age, according to a study published in the Aug.
 15 issue of The American Journal of Cardiology.